Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Background and Motivation

-\subsection{Continuous Variable Systems with Qubit Readouts}
+\subsection{Continuous variable systems with qubit readouts}

 In this work, we consider experimental platforms where the continuous variable degrees of freedom under investigation are measured through a two-level (qubit) system.
-Such platforms include circuit/cavity quantum electrodynamics (cQED) and circuit quantum acoustodynamics (cQAD) devices, as well as trapped ions and atoms systems.
+Such platforms include cQED and cQAD devices, as well as trapped ions and atoms systems.
 In such architectures, measurements of the CV state are performed by first coupling the CV and qubit degrees of freedom, then reading out the qubit state to infer properties about the CV state.

 Let us say that we wish to measure an observable on the CV degree of freedom, which we present as a quantum circuit in \cref{fig:cU-circuit}(a).
 A common coupling choice is to perform a Gaussian unitary on a CV mode conditioned on the qubit degree of freedom.
 For a unitary $U$, its controlled version is $cU \coloneqq \ketbra{\uparrow}\otimes\mathbbm{1} + \ketbra{\downarrow}\otimes U$.
 Its representation as a circuit is shown in \cref{fig:cU-circuit}(b).
-Note that this defition deviates slightly from the convention $\ketbra{\uparrow}{\downarrow}\otimes\mathbbm{1} + \ketbra{\downarrow}{\uparrow}\otimes U$ used in previous cQED literature, but they are equivalent up to a local qubit phase that can be reintroduced in post-processing.
+Note that this definition deviates slightly from the convention $\ketbra{\uparrow}{\downarrow}\otimes\mathbbm{1} + \ketbra{\downarrow}{\uparrow}\otimes U$ used in previous cQED literature, but they are equivalent up to a local qubit phase that can be reintroduced in postprocessing.

 Now, given the circuit in \cref{fig:cU-circuit}(c), which consists of initializing the system in the state $\ketbra{+}\otimes\rho$ with $\ket{\pm} \coloneqq (\ket{\uparrow}\pm \ket{\downarrow})/\sqrt{2}$, performing a sequence of controlled unitary gates $cU_1,cU_2,\dots$, before measuring the qubit.
-Then, the expectation value of $\sigma_x \coloneqq \ketbra{\uparrow}{\downarrow} + \ketbra{\downarrow}{\uparrow}$ gives
+Then the expectation value of $\sigma_x \coloneqq \ketbra{\uparrow}{\downarrow} + \ketbra{\downarrow}{\uparrow}$ gives

 while the same for $\sigma_y \coloneqq -i\ketbra{\uparrow}{\downarrow} + i\ketbra{\downarrow}{\uparrow}$ gives $\ev{\sigma_y} = \Im[{\tr}(\rho \prod_{n=N}^1 U_{n})]$.
 Hence, the readout of $\sigma_+ \coloneqq \sigma_x + i\sigma_y$ in the qubit degree of freedom gives us the expectation $\ev{\sigma_+} = {\tr}(\rho \prod_{n=N}^1 U_{n} )$ in the CV degree of freedom.